stevemac321/MrCBASIC/README.md

 Mouse input needs to be refactored, mouse handling is more complex now.
 I added a subroutine that gets the CHX, CHY, and B params.

+Mouse x,y coordinates need to be recalculated due to resolution differences.
+Added sub GetCoords that prints the coords as you click.

 Replaced delay loops with sleep calls.
-Need to press a key to continue.
+5 second delay, or press any key to advance (after music finishes).Need to flush keys afterwards _KEYCLEAR.

 Code references labels not in this source file, e.g. 5000 to 20000, perhaps meant to end program